JosephSerUSP/Stillnight-Win3.1/doc/gameDesign.md

 The summoner will only perform basic attacks if all its creatures are downed or in reserve; Only then will they be targetable by single target enemy attacks.
 They are targeted by multi-hit skills.

+Summoner Spells: - In exchange for MP (and thus, lasting less in the dungeon), the Summoner can favorably intervene in a battle.
+Cure -> Cure All -> Raise
+Protect -> Wall